Frederick II of Saxe-Gotha-Altenburg: Life

 He was born in Gotha as the fifth child and first son of Frederick I, Duke of Saxe-Gotha-Altenburg and Magdalena Sibylle of Saxe-Weissenfels.

 After the death of his father, in 1691, Frederick II assumed the duchy of Saxe-Gotha-Altenburg.

 Because he was still underage, a guardianship and co-regency was formed by his uncles, Bernhard I of Saxe-Meiningen and Heinrich of Saxe-Römhild.
 In 1693, after he returned from a journey to Holland and England, he wrote to the Holy Roman Emperor for a license of adult age and took independent control of the government of his duchy.
 Frederick was a splendor-loving baroque ruler; maintaining his court and standing army, which he had taken over from his father and even expanded, devoured a considerable amount of his income.
 As a solution, Frederick hired out his soldiers to foreign princes, which caused him great difficulties in 1702, when King Louis XIV of France hired his troops and used them in his war against the emperor.

 Relating to domestic affairs, Frederick essentially continued the policy of his father.
 He founded an orphanage in Altenburg (1715), a workhouse and a lunatic asylum in Kahla (1726), as well as the Magdalenenstift - in honor of his mother and wife (who both had the same name) (1705), an endowment for unmarried noblewomen.
 For 100,000 thaler from his private property, he bought the famous numismatic collection of Prince Anton Günther of Schwarzburg Arnstadt, which formed the basis of the current collection of coins (Münzkabinetts) at Schloss Friedenstein.

+Despite the fact that the minimum age for membership had just been raised to 30, he was appointed member of the Danish Order of the Elephant in 1694.
+Before, he had ignored the obligation to send back the order's insignia that had been handed out to his father in 1678.
+He was nevertheless the first out of six knights that were appointed right after the reform of the order's statutes.

 By accumulation of parts of Saxe-Coburg (dissolved in 1699), Saxe-Eisenberg (dissolved in 1707) and Saxe-Römhild (dissolved in 1710), he succeeded to all, however only after long hereditary disputes with the other Ernestine duchies, which only ended in 1735 with an arbitral award of the emperor finally ending and reaching in each case area increases for his country.
 He died in Altenburg.